-Two new loaner sites were added to the program in CY 15.
-The Smithton Library and Giant City State Park now have loaner poles and tackle available.
+The Carrollton Library was added as a new loaner site for the program in FY2016.
 Locations and phone numbers for the Southern Illinois loaner sites are shown in the appendix at the end of this report.

-CALENDAR YEAR 2015 PLANNED ACTIVITIES
+CALENDAR YEAR 2017 PLANNED ACTIVITIES